 Chapman’s School for Girls starts at seventh grade.
 Janah was admitted because she could do all the work required to graduate high school when she was eight.
 Lacy didn’t know just how far along Janah was until she let her take the test required to earn a diploma.

 The school is for girls of unusual talent.
 It might be literature or drama, science, math, music, or even athletic, primarily dance, but I started a taekwondo class that remains popular even these many years later.
 They called themselves The Reform School Girls, or RSGs.
-Technically are grade levels, but girls don’t have to be of any particular age to be in one grade or another.
+Technically there are grade levels, but girls don’t have to be of any particular age to be in one grade or another.
 When they pass the basics test, they are allowed to pursue any interest they wish.
-When they leave school, those that want to go to college don’t apply to them, universities applied to the girl.
+When they leave school, those that want to go to college don’t apply to them, universities apply to the girl.
+Once a university gets a Chapman’s girl on the radar, they come sniffing around with scholarships.
 I didn’t college, there was no point for Janah to go, we opted for the Shaolin Temple.
 I would have gotten more rest at college, but far less education.

 James, “How do you go about finding the Shadow, assuming her or she is still on the island?”